Knowledge

 • Make sure that your code is prepared for production before launching your API.
 This entails performance-enhancing your code, safeguarding your application with appropriate authentication and access rules, and setting up your environment.

-Building robust, scalable apps that can be utilized by other developers and services may be accomplished by using Nodejs to create a REST API.
-You should now be familiar with the fundamentals of how to set up a development environment, establish API endpoints, connect to a database, test your API, and deploy it to a production environment after following the instructions in this book.
+Using Node.js to create a REST API enables the building of robust, scalable applications that can be utilized by other developers and services.
+By now, you should have a solid understanding of how to set up a development environment, define API endpoints, connect to a database, test your API, and deploy it to a production environment.
+We’ve covered the essential steps to get you started on your Node.js journey, but the learning doesn’t stop here.

 FAQs